lsst-ts/observatory-ops-docs/Operational-Procedures/Troubleshooting/no-historical-data.rst

 No Historical Data
 ##################

-This issue usually manifests by a failure to perform state transitions (enable a component or send them to STANDBY) using the higher level software.
+This issue usually manifests by a failure to perform state transitions (send a component to ENABLED or STANDBY state) using the higher level software.

 In most cases it will be possible to see the following error message in the traceback: